Can fungus toenail infections spread to other parts of my body?

 How much experience have you had?

-Dr. Lloyd has used lasers extensively in his 20+ years of practice and has experience since 2009 with the Cutera and Pinpointe lasers treating thousands of infections.
+Dr. Lloyd has used lasers extensively in his 30+ years of practice and has experience since 2009 with the Cutera and Pinpointe lasers treating thousands of infections.
 In fact, Dr. Lloyd was the first laser center in Indiana to use the powerful Cutera laser in treating toenail and fingernail disease.
 When results matter, choose Lloyd Podiatry!
+Please visit our You Tube Channel

 When can I paint my nails or have a pedicure?